karimsadekPR/M-Bus-Desktop-App/README.md

 Why: Useful in live monitoring scenarios.

 5. Graphical Visualization
-Add a graph view (e.g., line chart of usage over time).
-Button label: Show Usage Chart
+Add a graph view (e.g., line chart of usage over time). with the mean for a day, week, month, year (if available) Button label: Show Usage Chart
 Why: Great for spotting trends, anomalies, or peak usage periods.

 6. ENG - TUR (LAN)

+7. A homePage that only contains the recent readings of all meters with basic buttons and GUI with a text "Last reading was at: 22/9/2025 - 2:00:00